noumanqodix-cmd/project104/replit.md

 ### Data Storage
 PostgreSQL is used as the primary database, configured via Neon serverless and accessed using Drizzle ORM for type-safe operations.
 The schema includes tables for Users, Fitness Assessments, an Exercise Database (143 AI-generated exercises), Workout Programs (with history tracking), and Performance Tracking (workout sessions and sets).
 Session management is database-backed using `connect-pg-simple` for persistent, cookie-based authentication.

+**Calendar-Based Scheduling (October 2025)**: The system now uses actual calendar dates (`scheduledDate`) instead of day-of-week numbers.
+When a program is created, all workout sessions for the entire program duration are pre-generated with specific scheduled dates, eliminating ambiguity about which workout belongs to which day and enabling accurate program completion detection.

 ### AI-Powered Adaptive Training System
 FitForge features an AI (OpenAI GPT-4/GPT-4-mini) powered system for personalized workout program generation and adaptation.
 - **Test Type Selection**: Users choose between Bodyweight or Weights tests during onboarding.